CruiserAvrora/Lichess-Variant-Analysis/README.md

 That win rate difference peaks at \~1500 Elo and reduce to 2% at 2500+ Elo.
 It also reduce to 14% at 200~400 Elo on Lichess.

 This phenomenon also seems to happen to other openings and variants, but far less severely like QGA.
+Generally, win rates for sides will still change up to 4% as players' level change.

 This project is to investigate them and find some common description for the 'unbalancedness for weaker players'.